 - Once you are satisfied and ready to record, hit the record button at top (red dot) or hit the shortcut R on your keyboard and stop recording once you are done.

-Suppose you don’t record according to the number of beats per minute you wanted to play, the good thing about virtual instruments is that you can edit instead of having to record again :
+Suppose you don’t record according to the number of beats per minute you wanted to play, the good thing about virtual instruments is that you can edit instead of having to record again, Follow these steps to do it:

-- Double click on your recording on the screen.
+- Double click on the recording on the screen.
 A window will pop up at the bottom of the screen where you can zoom and edit your beats.

 - Once you have done this with one beat, you can copy and paste it of editing it over and over for the same beats, and delete the unedited parts.